SEVEN STEPS TO THE REST OF GOD

 Notice that the Apostle Paul, when addressing the saints in Rome, associated salvation with the coming of the Day of Christ:

-“Now is our salvation nearer.”
+“Now our salvation is nearer.”

 Our salvation begins instantaneously, is a process throughout our lifetime, and is to come in much greater glory at the appearing of the Lord.